 FULCHER’S work has appeared in numerous small press publications including Lovecraft’s Mystery Magazine, Black Satellite, The Martian Wave, Burning Sky, Shadowlands, Twilight Showcase, Heliocentric Net, Gateways, Weird Times, Freaky Frights and the anthologies Dimensions and Silken Ropes.
 Fulcher’s work can also be found in the DPP collection Halloween Party 2019, available at Amazon and at the DPP online store.
 A passion for the written word has also inspired Fulcher to edit and publish the literary magazine, Samsara (samsaramagazine.net), which has showcased writers and poets for over a decade.
 Fulcher resides in Ashburn, Virginia, with his wife Lisa, and their rambunctious cats.

-Watch for Fulcher’s short story collection, Dark Harvest, coming from Gravelight Press in 2021.
+Watch for Fulcher’s short story collections, Dark Harvest (volumes 1 and 2), coming from Gravelight in 2023.

 ANDREA GOYAN is a writer, actress, and master Pilates instructor.
 Her short story, “My Neighbor’s a Fucking Monster,” appears in the Devil’s Party Press anthology, What Sort of Fuckery Is This?
 Other recent work by Goyan can be found in On Loss: An Anthology, Dirty Girls Magazine (May 2019), and Newfound Journal (October 2018).
 Goyan was shortlisted for the 2019 Anton Chekhov Award for Very Short Fiction.
 An accomplished playwright, she lives in Los Angeles with her husband, a dog, and two cats.
 More at andreagoyan.com.